-IRC Rating
+IRC Handicap

 IRC is a true rating system, where the yacht’s handicap, expressed as a time correction factor (TCC), is derived solely from the yacht’s measurements and characteristics and is not arbitrarily modified according to the yacht’s perceived performance.
 So, unless something is materially modified on the yacht, its rating remains constant.
 Racing under the IRC is thus a true test of helming, tactics, sail trimming, crew work and boat preparation.
 Ultimately it encourages crews to seek improvement in all these areas.

-IRC is ultimately governed on a worldwide basis jointly by RORC in the United Kingdom and the UNCL in France, with the Australian fleet administered by Australian Sailing in Sydney.
+IRC is governed on a worldwide basis jointly by RORC in the United Kingdom and the UNCL in France, with the Australian fleet administered by Australian Sailing in Sydney.

 More information is available at the Rating Office website: rorcrating.com or visit the Australian Sailing website sailing.org.au.